AI Glossary

 Read more →Temperature

-A sampling parameter that controls how random or deterministic an LLM's output is - lower values = more predictable, higher values = more creative.
+A sampling parameter that controls randomness in an LLM's output by scaling the probability distribution of tokens - lower values produce more deterministic results, higher values produce more varied results.

 Read more →Top-p (Nucleus Sampling)